ynakaoku/advlabtools/README.md

 ---
 ```
-Key points of YAML definition are below:
+Key points of Manifest YAML definition are below:
 - `metadata.name`: unique name for the Deployment or the Services.
 - `metadata.labels`: label `app=iperf3` is used to identify type of Deployments and Services.
 - `spec.replicas`: number of Deployment instance PODs.
 This must be `1` always because *advlabtools* treats the Deployment as single endpoint for test.